AshleyWright/AdventOfCode/README.md

 This repository collates my solutions to the annual [Advent of Code](https://adventofcode.com) coding challenges.
 Advent of code is a set of 25 language-agnostic coding challenges released every December (1<sup>st</sup> – 25<sup>th</sup>) daily since 2015.
 As an further challenge, some participants take the opportunity to use these challenges as exercises for learning a new programming language or to strengthen their knowledge in a language they don't often have the opportunity to use.

 I became aware of these coding challenges in 2019, and have since attempted earlier challenges recreationally.
-As such solutions before 2019, were not attempted in chronological order.
+As such, solutions before 2019, were not attempted in chronological order.

 Each challenge comes in two parts, the solutions of each earning a star, totalling to 50 stars each year.